testit-tms/api-client-python/docs/WorkItemsApi.md

 Delete all links AutoTests from WorkItem by Id or GlobalId

-<br>Use case  <br>User sets work item identifier  <br>User runs method execution  <br>System search work item by identifier  <br>System search and delete all autotests, related to found work item  <br>System returns no content response
+ Use case   User sets work item identifier   User runs method execution   System search work item by identifier   System search and delete all autotests, related to found work item   System returns no content response

 ### Example